Ashisoma/Ashisoma/README.md

 I am Onesmus, a budding Developer.

-🔭 I’m working on microservices with Spring Boot and Android apps in Flutter.
+🔭 I’m working on microservices with Spring Boot and Mobile apps in Flutter.

 🌱 I’m into JS, Flutter and PHP